 An interview involves interviewer reading questions to respondents and recording their answers.

-Any person to person interaction, either face to face or otherwise, between two or more individuals with a specific purpose in mind is called an Interview.
+Any person to person interaction, either face to face or otherwise, between two or more individuals.
+The interaction is done with a specific purpose in mind and is called an Interview.

-This is conducted face-to-face where interviewer follows a procedure to seek answers from the interviewee.
+It is conducted face-to-face.
+The interviewer follows a particular procedure to seek answers from the interviewee.
 The answers are sought to a set of preconceived questions.
 This is carried out in a structured format

 As the name suggests, the interview is carried out over the telephone.
 The interviewer contacts the respondent and asks questions over the phone.

-In an interview both open-ended and close-ended questions are asked.
+An interview consists of both open-ended and close-ended questions.
 Open-ended is descriptive, elaborative questions that need to be answered in detail.
-Close-ended questions are short questions which can be answered with a yes or no.
+Close-ended questions are short questions.
+Their answer can be yes or no.

 Interviews are the way of impressing your experiences and personality upon an unknown entity.
-Using this method, you can start a conversation with the person and asks them a few things you wish to know about that person.
+Using this method, you can start a conversation with the person.
+Further, ask them a few things you wish to know about that person.
 It is an excellent way to communicate with one another and seek answers from the person.

 Interviews are important.
 Interviews play an important part in the selection of the candidate.
 While recruiting a person for the job, one has to pass the interview round.
 It is a way to know the person better, test the communication skills, test the thinking of the person.

-Too many candidates believe that being called for the interview means you are called for the position.
-This is not the case.
-So Prepare, Prepare and Prepare.
+Too many candidates believe that a call for the interview ensures your job.
+But this is not the case.

-⇒ Research well about the company, its operation, and their work.
+⇒ Research well about the company, its operation, and its work.
 Nothing worse than not knowing what the company is all about where you wish to work.

-⇒ Prepare the answers to most frequently asked questions.
-Like where do you see yourself in next 5 years, why you want to join this company.
+⇒ Prepare the answers to the most frequently asked questions.
+Like where do you see yourself in the next 5 years, why you want to join this company.

 ⇒ Work on your body language.
 Do not show tension.
 Don’t give away your anxiety